soonick/soonick.github.io/_drafts/2021-12-08-managing-kubernetes-applications-with-helm.md

 title: Managing Kubernetes Applications with Helm
 author: adrian.ancona
 layout: post
-# date: 2021-12-01
+date: 2021-12-08
-# permalink: /2021/12/managing-kubernetes-objects-with-yaml-configurations
+permalink: /2021/12/managing-kubernetes-applications-with-helm
 tags:
   - automation
   - docker
   - linux
 ---

 Helm is a package manager for Charts.

-You might already be familiar with package managers like the ones used for Linux distributions (apt, yum, etc.) In Linux, a package manager takes care of installing, updating, configuring and removing packages from a machine.
+You might already be familiar with package managers like the ones used for Linux distributions (apt, yum, etc.).
+In Linux, a package manager takes care of installing, updating, configuring and removing packages from a machine.
 Helm does something similar, but with Kubernetes applications.

-I mentioned that Helm manages Charts.
-Charts are a set of files that describe a Kubernetes application.
-These files must be layed out in a folder structure that follows a convention.
-The folder structure looks something like this:
+`Charts` are a set of files that describe a Kubernetes application.
+These files must be layed out in a folder structure that follows a convention that looks like this:

 ```
 .